National Cancer Institute

 stage II nasopharyngeal cancer

-Treatment of Stage II Nasopharyngeal Cancer
+Treatment of Stage II, III, and IVA Nasopharyngeal Cancer

 For information about the treatments listed below, see the Treatment Option Overview section.

-• Chemotherapy given with radiation therapy, followed by more chemotherapy.
+• chemotherapy given with radiation therapy, followed by more chemotherapy

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.